 With a bachelor's degree in fashion design, candidates might find employment in specialized design services or performing arts, spectator sports and related industries.
-According to the U.S. Bureau of Labor Statistics (BLS), employment for fashion designers expected little to no growth from 2010-2020 and would remain competitive (www.bls.gov).
-Job seekers may see increases specifically in retail apparel stores due to the demand for affordable fashions.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for fashion designers expected to decrease by three percent from 2012-2022 and would remain competitive (www.bls.gov).

 As of May 2012, there were over 16,000 fashion designers in the country making an average annual salary of $72,620, according to BLS reports.
 The BLS also found that some of the highest-paying industries for fashion designers were the management of companies and enterprises, footwear, cut and sew apparel manufacturing and motion picture industries.

 Some schools offer Master of Fine Arts in Fashion Design programs, which may focus on issues of sustainability, design in global contexts and how technology has changed the industry.
 These programs generally take two years to complete and require students to spend multiple semesters in design studios, developing their own personal style, meeting industry professionals and, in some cases, taking on a design project for a professional company.
 Students must complete a thesis of their own professional work as well.

 Related to Bachelor of Fine Arts (BFA): Fashion Design Degree Overview

 An Associate of Arts in Fashion Design program prepares individuals to work in the fashion industry.
 By refining their skills...

 A BFA program in fashion marketing and design combines the aspects of business with the development of clothing.
 Those who...